hochdorfer/manual_testing_project/ItFactory Project/README.md

 Insufficient staff

 <h4>1.1.6 Evaluating entry criteria</h4>
-The entry criterias defined in the Test Planning phase have been partially achieved and the test process can continue.
+<p>The entry criterias defined in the Test Planning phase have been partially achieved and the test process can continue.</p>

+<h2>1.2 Test Monitoring and Control</h2>
+<p>Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after 36.36% of the test cases were executed, on 12th of March 2023:<br>